 Short distances between countries, cities, and sights, beautiful scenic roads, German Autobahn without speed limits, there are many good reasons for a road trip in Europe.
 Follow our few simple tips, and you will have a great time while exploring Europe on wheels.

 1. Renting a car

 If you rent a car, check the countries you are allowed to enter with it.
 Premium class cars are often not permitted into Poland, Czechia, Slovakia, Croatia, etc. If not asked, state the countries you are planning to drive to.
-That way you won’t get any car troubles on your trip.
+That way, you won’t get any rental trouble on your trip.

 Also, check prices for one-way rentals.
 Many companies ask high extra fees if you drop off the car in a different city or country.

 Traveling without borders is one of the best inventions of the European Union.